somermerriman91/2023-New-Orleans-Crime-Model/README.md

 ## 2. Data Transformation:

 a.
 Create a new categorization column for broader analysis of response time correlation using the InitialTypeText column.
+Call it "Incident Category."

 b.
 Drop values of InitialTypeText with < 70 records and other incident type records that can be deemed irrelevant for the purposes of this project (ie. routine tests).